African-initiated church: Aladura Pentecostal churches

 A revival took place during the 1918 flu pandemic.
-This consolidated the formation of the prayer group and the group was named Precious Stone and later the Diamond Society.
-By 1920, the Diamond Society had grown tremendously and had started to form branches around the Western region of Nigeria.
+This consolidated the formation of the prayer group, which was named Precious Stone and later the Diamond Society.
+By 1920, the Diamond Society had grown tremendously and started forming branches around the Western region of Nigeria.
 In particular, David Odubanjo went to start the Lagos branch.
-The group emphasised divine healing, Holiness, and All Sufficiency of God, which form the three cardinal beliefs of the Church today.
-For this reason, the group had association with Faith Tabernacle of Philadelphia and changed its name to Faith Tabernacle of Nigeria.
+The group emphasised divine healing, holiness, and reliance on the divine—three cardinal beliefs of the Church today.
+For this reason, the group associated with Faith Tabernacle of Philadelphia changed its name to Faith Tabernacle of Nigeria.

-The Great Revival in Nigeria started in 1930 where the Leaders of the Cherubim & Seraphim, The Church of the Lord (Aladura) and the Faith Tabernacle played important roles.
-Adherents believe that these leaders – Joseph Sadare of "Egbe Aladura", David Odubanjo of "Diamond Society", Moses Orimolade of "Cherubim & Seraphim", and Josiah Ositelu of "The Church of the Lord (Aladura)" performed several miracles.
-The revival started in Ibadan in the South-West of Nigeria and later spread to other parts of the country.
+The Nigerian revival started in 1930, and the leaders of the Cherubim & Seraphim, The Church of the Lord (Aladura), and the Faith Tabernacle played important roles.
+Adherents believed that the leaders—Joseph Sadare of "Egbe Aladura", David Odubanjo of "Diamond Society", Moses Orimolade of "Cherubim & Seraphim", and Josiah Ositelu of "The Church of the Lord (Aladura)"—performed several miracles.
+The revival started in Ibadan in the southwest of Nigeria and later spread to other parts of the country.

-The Revival group went through several name changes until, after 24 years of its formation, it finally adopted the name Christ Apostolic Church (CAC) in 1942.
-Today, CAC has spread worldwide and is the precursor of Aladura Pentecostal Churches in Nigeria.
-The Church has established several educational establishments at all levels of Nigerian society, including Joseph Ayo Babalola University and a series of primary and secondary schools.
+The group went through several name changes until, 24 years after formation, it adopted the name Christ Apostolic Church (CAC) in 1942.
+Today, the CAC has spread worldwide and is the precursor of Aladura Pentecostal Churches in Nigeria.
+The church has established several educational institutions in Nigeria, including Joseph Ayo Babalola University and primary and secondary schools.